 However, it is important to remember that you are not alone in this process.
 There are many benefits of working closely with a PEO.

 A PEO can provide support to assist you through the mergers and acquisition process.
-We can assist you
+We can assist you develop a plan to communicate the transition to your team and develop a timeline to accomplish important aspects of your plan.

 If you would like more information about using one of China’s leading PEO providers, contact us today to learn more.